 Remy's former home in London © Remy Renzullo

 My proudest achievement:

 I’m not one to self-congratulate.
-That six year into my business I’m still a nervous wreck every time before I present to a client is proof of how much I care about what I do: for me there’s no achievement as meaningful as that.
+Six years into my business I’m still a nervous wreck before I present to a client, which I think is proof of how much I care about what I do.
+For me, there’s no achievement as meaningful as that.